Posters

 RTBP PosterWeb

 Posters need a strong image which conveys as much of the production’s themes as possible.
 Neil LaBute’s play ‘Reasons To Be Pretty’ is about people who have very few qualifications or prospects, and so fall back on their appearance.
-When a character’s ‘beauty’ is questioned, she gets incredibly angry, even threatening too kill her boyfriend’s fish.
+When a character’s ‘beauty’ is questioned, she gets incredibly angry, even threatening to kill her boyfriend’s fish.
 I wanted to use lipstick – something normally used to enhance beauty – as the medium for expressing extreme anger.
+I couldn’t get the director to use it, though, and he went with his own design.
+I was gutted – though not as much as the fish . . .

 *